Sam9682/ai-swautomorph--shared/PS_context.md

         "git_remote": $git_remotes
       }'

-**Summary:** return the JSON output with all service information.
-The Expected JSON Output Format:
+Finaly, display the link to the web site so the user can click on it to open the application: https://www.swautomorph.com:$HTTPS_PORT

+As an example, this is and example of the expected JSON Output Format:
 {
   "environment_vars": {
     "USER_ID": "...",